Think twice before breaking the rules

-In partnership with NSW police, we have developed the ‘Double Demerits - Think Twice' road safety campaign to encourage safe driver behaviour on our roads.
+In partnership with NSW police, we have developed the ‘Double Demerits - Enforcement' road safety campaign to encourage safe driver behaviour on our roads.
 The campaign reminds drivers and riders that during double demerit periods the consequences for breaking the road rules are more severe.

 The demerit point system provides an incentive for drivers to improve their driving behaviour, obey road rules and comply with NSW traffic laws.
 The double demerit point scheme applies for the following types of offences:

 - Not wearing a seatbelt

 Double demerit periods were introduced in 1997 in NSW.
 Double demerit periods are advertised to ensure community awareness of long weekend periods during which double demerit penalties apply.
 Awareness campaigns are coordinated with traditional enforcement and increased police numbers.

 - Online television

 The NSW Government website lets you search demerit point offences.